melezhik/rakudist-teddy-bear/README.md

 # Rakudist Teddy::Bear

-An example of Raku module installation customization using RakuDist.
+An example of Raku module installation customization using RakuDist

 # Why?